Vital signs: Primary vital signs

 The equipment needed is a thermometer, a sphygmomanometer, and a watch.
-Although a pulse can be taken by hand, a stethoscope may be required for a patient with a very weak pulse.
+Although a pulse can be taken by hand, a stethoscope may be required for a clinician to take a patient's apical pulse.

 Temperature

-Temperature recording gives an indication of core body temperature which is normally tightly controlled (thermoregulation) as it affects the rate of chemical reactions.
+Temperature recording gives an indication of core body temperature, which is normally tightly controlled (thermoregulation), as it affects the rate of chemical reactions.
 Body temperature is maintained through a balance of the heat produced by the body and the heat lost from the body.

 Temperature can be recorded in order to establish a baseline for the individual's normal body temperature for the site and measuring conditions.

 Temperature can be measured from the mouth, rectum, axilla (armpit), ear, or skin.
 Oral, rectal, and axillary temperature can be measured with either a glass or electronic thermometer.
 Note that rectal temperature measures approximately 0.5 °C higher than oral temperature, and axillary temperature approximately 0.5 °C less than oral temperature.
 Aural and skin temperature measurements require special devices designed to measure temperature from these locations.